 Get Out of Your Everyday, Normal Mindset

 So what’s my trick?
-When you’re trying to negotiate a deal remember this one piece of advise, and you will always win the negotiation.
+When you’re trying to negotiate a deal remember this one piece of advice, and you will always win the negotiation.

 Even if you are a successful millionaire agent reading this, I want you to suspend your disbelief for just a moment… In order to get the sale, you need to put yourself into a completely different mindset.
 It’s very simple in theory, but extraordinarily difficult in practice.
 It’s something that has taken me years to learn and master, and now I’m going to share it with you.